Lighthouse (Lucy Spraggan song)

-"Lighthouse" is a single by the English musician Lucy Spraggan.
+"Lighthouse" is a single by the English singer-songwriter Lucy Spraggan.
 The song was released in the United Kingdom as a digital download on 28 June 2013 as the lead single from her debut studio album.
 The song was written by Lucy Spraggan, James Flannigan and the Ordinary Boys frontman Preston.
-The song has peaked to number 26 on the UK Singles Chart.
+The song has peaked to number 26 on the UK singles chart.

 Background

 The song was inspired by a journey Spraggan made across America at the age of 18 with just her guitar and a three-month Visa, Spraggan said, "Lighthouses are my good omen.
 When I was in the US and stuff went wrong, when I'd miss the last bus or I'd run out of money, I'd always see a lighthouse on a piece of paper, beer bottle or in real life then things would start getting better."

 Live performances

 On 15 July 2013, Spraggan performed the song live on BBC Breakfast.